Klik hier om dit artikel in het Nederlands te lezen.

 We are extremely excited to announce that the first motorboat, meant to provide the children of Bwama Primary School safe transport from and to their school, has now been realized!

 During my first visit to the school in September 2017, I learned a lot about the everyday transport of the children over Lake Bunyonyi, using the traditional dugout canoes, and how it had become a big problem for the school.
 Not only was the number of canoes lacking, but also the safety of the children was continuously at stake, with bad weather circumstances often causing dangerous situations.
-The complete explanation about the problems the school was dealing with can be read in this last year posted article, ‘The Transport Issues for the Pupils of Bwama Primary School Explained’.

 After having donated a big canoe that could compensate for two smaller canoes that had sadly turned out to be beyond repair, and therewith having solved a first urgent problem for the school, we started fundraising for the first motorboat.
 Today, we are very grateful that this first motorboat has been realized and that it has started safely transporting the pupils to and from their school every day.

 After the necessary funds had been raised, project manager Noah travelled all the way to Kampala, the capital of Uganda, to purchase all the needed parts, including the engine (the most expensive part), from which the boat could be built.
 He put all the parts on transport to Lake Bunyonyi and also contracted an experienced boat constructor, Mr. Jamil Ryazi, to come to the lake very soon to construct the boat.
 Once both the parts and the boat constructor had arrived, the building of the boat could get started!
 Please view the construction process of the boat and the beautiful result in the photo slider below!